How many sermons open with a speed reading of the Bible?

 A DIFFERENT (BUT NOT NEW) APPROACH

 Because I noticed that the congregation has very little time to hear, reflect on, and then consider the biblical text before the sermon, I’ve elected to approach the public reading of Scripture differently.
-The public reading of the preaching text, regardless of its length, is read at a distinct time before the sermon.
+The public reading of the preaching text, regardless of its length, is read at a distinct time in worship at least five minutes before the sermon.
 The following partial outline of a worship gathering will illustrate my approach of Scripture being central in worship:

 Welcome & Announcements